RWUSTC/RW-s-Sparse-Matrix-RREF/README.md

 ### Dependencies

-* SpaSM package installed on your pc.
+* Currently included SpaSM package as libspasm.so in this module, no need to install.
 SpaSM on github: https://github.com/cbouilla/spasm
 * Better be used under ubuntu 20.04 and up.
 * Currently tested under Mathematica 12.0 and 13.0.